 Known as the cultural capital of Japan, Kyoto (Capital-City) was the seat of the Imperial Court from 794 until 1869, until the Meiji Restoration when the Emperor and his Court moved to Tokyo (Eastern-Capital).

-A fabulous city for shopping and eating, Kyoto is famous for its historic landmarks, beautiful scenery near Lake Biwa, and young ladies known as Geisha or Geiko in the Kyoto dialect.
+A fabulous city for day trips from Osaka, Kyoto is famous for its historic landmarks, beautiful scenery near Lake Biwa, and young ladies known as Geisha or Geiko in the Kyoto dialect.

-In the early evening, two popular places to see Geisha is to visit either at Hanami-koji-dori or Shijo-dori of Pontocho.
+In the early evening, two popular places to see Geisha is to visit either Hanami-koji-dori or Shijo-dori of Pontocho.

-The other option is to ask tourist information at Kyoto for the dates of the annual Odori dance performances of Geishas.
+The other option is to ask tourist information stops in Kyoto for the dates of the annual Odori dance performances of Geishas.

 Nishiki Market is a must-see on a day trip to the historic city of Kyoto.

 Only a 10-minute walk from Kyoto station, here you can indulge in freshly made sushi or tofu mini doughnuts as you wander the various food stalls of interesting food items.